FirebirdSQL/jaybird/src/documentation/faq.md

 Which Java versions are supported?
 ----------------------------------

-Jaybird 5 supports Java 8, 11 and 17.
+Jaybird 5 supports Java 8, 11, 17 and 20.
 Support for Java 9 and higher is
 limited to Java 8, 11, 17 and the most recent LTS version after Java 17 and the latest Java release.
-Currently, that means we support Java 8, 11, 17 and 19.

 Jaybird 5 is the last version to support Java 8 and 11, support will be dropped with Jaybird 6, raising the minimum supported version to Java 17.

-Jaybird 4 supports Java 7, 8, 11 and 17.
+Jaybird 4 supports Java 7, 8, 11, 17 and 20.
 Support for Java 9 and higher is
-limited to Java 8, 11, 17 and the most recent LTS version after Java 17 and the latest Java release.
-Currently, that means we support Java 8, 11, 17 and 19.
+limited to Java 11, 17 and the most recent LTS version after Java 17 and the latest Java release.

 Jaybird 4 is the last version to support Java 7, support will be dropped with Jaybird 5.
 Jaybird 4 is still maintained (at least until the end of 2023), but